 You have a duty of care to your employees, which means you’re required to take all necessary precautions regarding their health & safety.

-This post explores different types of near misses at work as well as the guidelines for reporting critical incidents.
+In this article, we will cover the different types of near misses and incidents that can happen at work, as well as guidelines for an incident reporting system.